CalvinMT/PowerStones/README.md

 | Bluestone Torch   | <img src="./docs/bluestone_torch.png" style="image-rendering: pixelated;"> | <img src="./docs/bluestone_torch_from_bluestone.png" style="image-rendering: pixelated;">
 | Greenstone Torch  | <img src="./docs/greenstone_torch.png" style="image-rendering: pixelated;"> | <img src="./docs/greenstone_torch_from_greenstone.png" style="image-rendering: pixelated;">
 | Yellowstone Torch | <img src="./docs/yellowstone_torch.png" style="image-rendering: pixelated;"> | <img src="./docs/yellowstone_torch_from_yellowstone.png" style="image-rendering: pixelated;">

-### Functionalities

- - Powerstone wires are overlappable by pairs.
-Redstone and Bluestone wires can overlap each other.
-Similarly, Greenstone and Yellowstone wires can overlap each other as well.
- - Hitting powerstone wires while holding a powerstone wire item will only break equally coloured powerstone wires than the one held in the main hand.
- - Powerstone blocks and powerstone torches only give power to powerstone wires of the same colour.

 ## Implementation process and limitations